 Total spend: $650 million

-Strategy’s third-largest Bitcoin purchase took place in December 2020 amid rising Bitcoin prices and bull market sentiment.
+Strategy’s fourth-largest Bitcoin purchase took place in December 2020 amid rising Bitcoin prices and bull market sentiment.
 The firm disclosed a purchase of 29,645 BTC for its fourth-ever Bitcoin acquisition.

 Despite the purchase being the largest for Strategy at the time, Bitcoin price's was relatively unchanged in the 24 hours around the announcement.
 Data from CoinGecko showcases a Bitcoin open price of $23,518 on December 21, closing one day later at $23,795 for a negligible gain.